balintsera/evista-perform/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-A reverse Form API that builds and processes forms automatically - from markup.PSRs you support to avoid any confusion with users and contributors.
+A reverse Form API that builds and processes forms automatically - from markup.

 ## Install